metareflection/synthesis-class/flyer.md

 - **Assignments:** Get hands-on with two guided mini-projects.
 - **Paper Presentation & Discussion:** Lead the conversation on seminal research.
-- **Final Project:** Pursue an in-depth inquiry on a topic of your choice.
+- **Final Project:** Conduct original research on a topic of your choice.
 - **Guest Lectures:** Engage with industry researchers working at the cutting edge of program synthesis.

 Join us in CS252R!